caglarop/gls-labels/readme.txt

 License: MIT
 License URI: https://opensource.org/licenses/MIT

+== Short Description ==

+The GLS Labels is a WordPress plugin that integrates with the GLS Web API for Parcel Processing and Parcel Cancellation, allowing the creation of GLS shipping labels directly from your WordPress dashboard.

 == Description ==

 The GLS Labels is a WordPress plugin that integrates with the GLS Web API for Parcel Processing and Parcel Cancellation, allowing the creation of GLS shipping labels directly from your WordPress dashboard.